Mahmoudz/Porto/README.md

 ## Containers Layer

-The Containers layer is the heart of the **Porto** architecture.
+The Container layer is the heart of the **Porto** architecture.
 Here is where the application-specific business logic lives, including all the Application features and functionalities.
 You'll spend 90% of your time working in this layer, developing new features, and maintaining existing ones.

 One of the main benefits of using **Porto** is that it manages the complexity of a problem by breaking it down into smaller, more manageable Containers.
 Each Container is designed to encapsulate a specific piece of functionality, making it easier to develop, test, and maintain.